HOW THE AWARDS WILL BE JUDGED

 Entries will be evaluated in three rounds:

 In this round, an initial evaluation will be carried out by experienced ESG Analysts.
 The qualifying entries will then proceed to the judging round (second round).

 Judges will determine the finalists for each category.
 Each category is expected to have 6-10 finalists.
 The names of the finalists will be announced in mid-December 2017

 In the third round, also the final round, the judges will take a closer look at the entries and will decide the winners.
 Each category is likely to have one winner.
 In exceptional cases, judges may select an entry for the “Highly Commended” merit award in addition to a category winner .
-The winners will be announced in early-Feburary 2018 at an Award Ceremony cum Gala Dinner event in Singapore.
+The winners will be announced in mid-Feburary 2020 at an Award Ceremony cum Gala Dinner event in Singapore.

 WHAT WILL BE JUDGED

 Only the publicly disclosed and available sustainability reports and communications will be considered for judging the entry.
 Information provided in the Entry Form will be taken into consideration.
 Sustainability information which is publicly not disclosed or available as well as future plans and initiatives will not be accepted as a basis for judging.

 Judges will be using a broad set of parameters to evaluate each entry.
 Some of the parameters may apply to specific award categories while others may be more commonly applied.
 We recognise that sustainability reporting is a journey and different organisations may be at a different point in their journey.
 That’s why it’s not mandatory to meet the entire criteria to be a winner.
 However, the winners would have demonstrated that they are ahead of their peers when tested against these overall parameters.

 In general, judges will be using the following parameters:

 - How strong is the link between the company’s reported sustainability strategies and activities and its business strategy.